Background information

 -

-Filter Inspector - Click Filter Inspector to check the filter settings by viewing the Filter Expression and Filter SQL.
+- (Optional) SQL Preview - Click SQL Preview to check the filter settings by viewing the Filter Expression and Filter SQL.

 - Click Save.